sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

 Validate extractions in production
 ====

-In a previous section, you tested a couple of PDFs manually.
+In a previous section, you tested a couple of documents manually.
 Now it's time to scale up and quality control the extractions by writing tests that run for all API extractions in a doc type.

 Use JsonLogic to validate that the extracted information makes sense for the car insurance document: